mah427/new_jersey_arbitration/arbitration_awards_notes.md

 > A. FINAL UNION PROPOSALS

+    * Proposed removals are bold and strikethrough
+    * Proposed additions are bold and underlined

 > B. FINAL "INSERT EMPLOYER" PROPOSALS

 III.
 STIPULATIONS OF THE PARTIES (Items over which the parties agreed to during arbitration)